Tired of Being Tired? CBT-I Gets to the Root of Sleepless Nights

 My Insomnia Story

 I’d go to bed exhausted, hoping I’d fall asleep like I did before—but that never happened.
 When I did fall asleep, I’d wake up in the middle of the night and just … be awake.
 It was frustrating.
 It took a toll on my energy, my mood, and my ability to enjoy my life.
-I tried different sleep meds—some knocked me out, but I’d be wide awake by 3 AM.
-All of them left me groggy all day.
-With my doctor’s help, I found something that worked most nights, but real, refreshing sleep?
-That was still out of reach.
-It felt like I was always half-asleep, half-awake.
+I even tried sleep aids, but they left me groggy or waking in the middle of the night.

 When I read about CBT-I, I figured, “I’m a therapist—I can totally DIY this.”
 Spoiler: I could not.
 Three days in, I was back to my old routine, swearing I’d try again … eventually!
 Turns out, sleep doesn’t care about credentials.